seib15855/BruteDum/README.md

 # About BruteDum 1.0
 BruteDum is a SSH, FTP, Telnet, PostgreSQL, RDP, VNC brute forcing tool with Hydra, Medusa and Ncrack.
-BruteDum can work with aany Linux distros if they have Python 3.
+BruteDum can work with any Linux distros if they support Python 3.

 # Features of BruteDum
 * SSH, FTP, Telnet, PostgreSQL, RDP, VNC with Hydra (recommended)